The Dalai Lama Gets Married

 Greetings to my friends and students from around the world, and all sentient beings.

 I am so pleased to announce that I have finally met the One.
 For years you have been telling me that the highest form of human love is the love one feels for a spouse and one’s own children.
 But I was blinded by the cult of universal love.
 Generation after generation of my teachers taught that to love all equally is where enlightenment is at.
 I have to admit, I bought into it.
-I even convinced myself that you all are equally loveable and valuable.
+I even convinced myself that you are all equally loveable and valuable.

 Although I feel a bit embarrassed, I don’t blame myself.
 I have been indoctrinated into this cult of universal love and compassion since I was a very small child.
 It’s all I heard about: Love everyone.
 Serve everyone.
 Blah.
 Blah.
 Blah.
 I was never given a chance to get out of that bubble of all of reality and date!

 Please, please keep up with us on Facebook, etc. We want lots of likes.
 Please like us because… we are cute!!
-We’ll be getting pets soon to round out the cast of our family youtube videos.
+We’ll be getting pets soon to round out the cast of our family Instagram.
 Like us.
 Subscribe.
 To us.
 I’ve spent more than 70 years liking all of you.
 You owe me.